yurerocha/bp_bpp/README.md

-# bp_tsp
+# bp_bpp
-Branch-and-price algorithm for the traveling salesman problem.
+Branch-and-price algorithm for the bin packing problem problem.